 In Class R the children’s likes and interests are the basis for all our planning.

 Children in Class R are given a lot of time to explore and investigate new topics.
-Throughout the year Miss Hatherall, Ms Croan and I will collect evidence (pictures and samples of work) and put it in the children’s learning journeys.
+Throughout the year Miss Hatherall, Mrs Woodhouse, Mr Miller and I will collect evidence (pictures and samples of work) and put it in the children’s learning journeys.

-This year Miss Hatherall will be teaching on Tuesday and Wednesday afternoons with Ms Croan as her teaching assistant.
+This year Miss Hatherall will be teaching on Tuesday afternoon and Wednesday with Mrs Woodhouse and Mr Miller as her teaching assistants.